valentincostea180/grocery_interface/README.md

-My final project is a Python command-line grocery shopping interface, modeled after global online grocery apps.
-At its core is the "Product" class, which organizes and manages each grocery item’s name and price.
-The "main()" function serves as the user’s guide, enabling them to list items, add new ones, or finalize their shopping.

-Key functions include "check_list" for generating a PDF of the shopping list, "add_list" for adding products, and "out_list" for creating a receipt with budget details.
-The program uses the "reportlab" library to produce these PDFs, making it easy to print or save lists and receipts.

-Additional features include error handling, budget management, and support for multiple users, allowing shared shopping lists.
-This project simplifies the grocery shopping process through a user-friendly interface and practical features.
+# 🛒 Grocery CLI App (Python)

+A command-line grocery shopping interface inspired by modern online grocery apps, built in Python.

+## 📌 Overview

+The application allows users to manage a shopping list, add products, and generate printable outputs such as shopping lists and receipts.

+### ⚙️ Features
+Add and manage grocery items
+Budget tracking and receipt generation
+PDF export for shopping lists and receipts (reportlab) Basic error handling
+Support for multiple users

+### ▶️ How to Run
+Run the Python script
+Follow the CLI prompts to manage your shopping list Generate PDFs for lists or receipts when needed

+### 🧠 Concepts Used
+Object-oriented programming (Product class) Command-line interface design
+File generation using reportlab
+Basic input validation and error handling